OutSystems/docs-support/src/release-notes/odc/ga/ga.md

 <style>.cattag {background: #f4f2ff; color: #6a6581; padding: 4px 10px;}</style>
 <h3 id="new_in_outsystems_developer_cloud_2023-01-20" > New</h3>
 <ul>
-<li>Monitoring - Added missing elements to the Element filter on the Traces page, namely ‘Entity Action’, ‘Server Action’, and 'Consumed REST API'.
+<li>Monitoring - Added missing elements to the Element filter on the Traces page, namely ‘Entity Action', ‘Server Action', and 'Consumed REST API'.
 (RDLOT-1463)</li>
 <li>ODC Portal user can now have the user photo that is sent by default in the picture claim when integrated with external IdPs.

 The ODC User with Manage organization roles can change the mapping from picture to another alternative mapping inside the External IdP configuration screen.